-Our working capital as of March 31, 2012 and December 31, 2011 was \$86.3 million and \$89.9 million, respectively.
-The decrease in working capital was primarily the result of other payables of \$7.5 million related to future milestone payments due in connection with our acquisitions of Ostial and Scion in the first quarter of 2012, with no corresponding payments in the first quarter of 2011.
-As of March 31, 2012, we had a current ratio of 2.6 to 1.
+Our working capital as of June 30, 2012 and December 31, 2011 was \$88.5 million and \$89.9 million, respectively.
+The decrease in working capital during the six months ended June 30, 2012 was primarily the result of an increase in other payables of \$6.5 million related to a future milestone payment due in connection with our acquisition of the assets of Ostial Solutions, LLC ("Ostial") in January 2012, offset by an increase in trade receivables from record sales.
+As of June 30, 2012, we had a current ratio of 2.7 to 1.

-At March 31, 2012 and December 31, 2011, we had cash and cash equivalents of approximately \$9.7 million and \$10.1 million respectively, of which approximately \$9.3 million and \$9.0 million, respectively, were held by foreign subsidiaries.
-For each of our foreign subsidiaries, we make an assertion as to whether the earnings are intended to be repatriated to the United States or held by the foreign subsidiaries for permanent reinvestment is used to fund the operating activities of our foreign subsidiaries and for further investment in foreign operations.
-We have accrued a deferred tax liability on our consolidated financial statements for the earnings that are available to be repatriated to the United States.
+At June 30, 2012 and December 31, 2011, we had cash and cash equivalents of approximately \$9.9 million and \$10.1 million respectively, of which approximately \$9.2 million and \$9.0 million, respectively, were held by foreign subsidiaries.
+For each of our foreign subsidiaries, we make an assertion as to whether the earnings are intended to be repatriated to the United States or held by the foreign subsidiary for permanent reinvestment.
+The cash held by our foreign subsidiaries for permanent reinvestment is used to fund the operating activities of our foreign subsidiaries and for further investment in foreign operations.
+We have accrued a deferred tax liability on our consolidated financial statements for the portion of our foreign earnings that are available to be repatriated to the United States.

 In addition, cash held by our subsidiary in China is subject to local laws and regulations that require government approval for the transfer of such funds to entities located outside of China.
-As of March 31, 2012 and December 31, 2011, we had cash and cash equivalents of approximately \$7.8 million and \$5.9 million, respectively, held by our subsidiary in China.
+As of June 30, 2012 and December 31, 2011, we had cash and cash equivalents of approximately \$8.1 million and \$5.9 million, respectively, held by our subsidiary in China.

-On September 10, 2010, we entered into the Credit Agreement.
-As of March 31, 2012, Wells Fargo was the only bank involved in the Credit Agreement.
-Pursuant to the terms of the Credit Agreement, the Lenders have agreed to make revolving credit loans up to an aggregate principal amount of \$125 million.
-Wells Fargo has also agreed to make swing line loans from time to time through the maturity date of September 10, 2015 in amounts equal to the difference between the amounts actually loaned by the

-Lenders and the aggregate credit commitment.
+On September 10, 2010, we entered into a Credit Agreement (the "Credit Agreement") with the lenders who are or may become party thereto (collectively, the "Lenders") and Wells Fargo Bank, National Association ("Wells Fargo"), as administrative agent for the Lenders.
+Pursuant to the terms of the Credit Agreement, the Lenders have agreed to make revolving credit loans up to an aggregate amount of \$125 million.
+Wells Fargo has also agreed to make swingline loans from time to time through the maturity date of September 10, 2015 in amounts equal to the difference between the amounts actually loaned by the Lenders and the aggregate credit commitment.
 The Credit Agreement contains covenants, representations and warranties and other terms, that are customary for revolving credit facilities of this nature.
 In this regard, the Credit Agreement requires us to maintain a leverage ratio, an EBITDA ratio, a minimum adjusted consolidated net income, and limits the amount of annual capital expenditures we can incur.
 Additionally, the Credit Agreement contains various negative covenants with which we must comply, including, but not limited to, a prohibition on the payment of dividends and limitations respecting: the incurrence of indebtedness, the creation of liens on our property, mergers or similar combinations or liquidations, asset dispositions, investments in subsidiaries, and other provisions customary in similar types of agreements.
-As of March 31 2012, we were in compliance with all financial covenants set forth in the Credit Agreement.
+As of June 30, 2012, we were in compliance with all financial covenants set forth in the Credit Agreement